 The three items in the second image are, a ESR Capacitor Tester built from a kit from Dick Smith Electronics, a Silicon Chip project 50MHz Frequency Counter also built from a kit from Dick Smith Electronics and lastly a low range L and C Meter built from a project in Silicon Chip magazine.
 I could not find a kit for this and "rolled my own" using circuit boards from RCS Radio.

 Sadly the Dick Smith kits are no longer available as this organisation has become a Super Market, now only interested in pushing out consumer electonics items, all the hobby items they once stocked were thrown out at bargain prices some time ago.
-Some of the kits featured in Silicon Chip magazine over the years are still available from Jaycar and Altronics and the circuit boards for a "role your own" are available from RCS Radio.
-If you know of any other kit suppliers here DownUnder please send me a link.
+Some of the kits featured in Silicon Chip magazine over the years are still available from Jaycar and Altronics and the circuit boards for a "role your own" were available RCS Radio but I believe this company has ceased to operate.
+Some project boards can be obtained from Silicon Chip magazine publishers.

 I have bought this kit to use with my BoatAnchor equipment because it costs about the same as two crystals and they only give you one or two operating frequencies.
 This little kit gives you an infinite range of operating frequencies.
 As it only has one output my intention is to build a wide range VFO to use for the receiver sections of some transceivers that use one crystal for transmit and one for receiver per operating frequency This may even make a good radio club project.
 I have decided I put it into too small a case as it would be better to have a BIG knob on the frequency control, I may even build it into a bigger box with the VFO I intend to build.
 There are number of VFO kits available, I will look into them as I do not have the time to cobble up my own.